Azure/aad-pod-identity/docs/readmes/README.managed-mode.md

 ## Introduction

-Starting from 1.6.0 release,2 modes of operation are supported for pod-identity
+Starting from 1.6.0 release, 2 modes of operation are supported for pod-identity
 - Standard Mode
 - Managed Mode